 - 11.2 percent of adults had a serious mental illness

 Given these numbers, all occupations have people with substance use disorders and other mental illnesses.
 Some simply have higher rates of alcoholism or drug use, due to stressful conditions or long hours.
 Other people may have pre-existing illnesses such as depression or anxiety that contributes to their substance misuse.

 Some segments of the population, such as LGBTQ individuals, also deal with ostracism and discrimination, and may develop co-occurring disorders (substance abuse disorders and mental illnesses) because they are trying to self-medicate.

-If you worry you’re alone in your struggle, consider looking to people in the public eye, such as celebrities, singers, actors, athletes, writers, and politicians.
+If you worry you may be alone in your struggle.
+It is important to consider that a lot of people have a similar story.
 Many have shared stories of their experiences with addiction, and some have succumbed, yes, but many have had a stellar second act after rehab.

 Talk with one of our treatment specialists .
 Call 24/: 949-276-2886

 - businessinsider.com – The 17 Jobs Where You’re Most Likely to Become an Alcoholic

 - health.harvard.edu – Doctors Aren’t Immune to Addiction

 - deadiverson.usdoj.gov – Drug Addiction in Health Care Professionals

 - ncbi.nlm.nih.gov – Drunken Environments: A Survey of Bartenders Working in Pubs, Bars and Nightclubs